-(ii) IFRS 10 - Consolidated financial statements ("IFRS 10") was issued by the IASB in May 2011.
-IFRS 10 is a new standard which identifies the concept of control as the determining factor in assessing whether an entity should be included in the consolidated financial statements of the parent company.
-Control is comprised of three elements: power over an investee; exposure to variable returns from an investee; and the ability to use power to affect the reporting entity's returns.
-IFRS 10 is effective for annual periods beginning on or after January 1, 2013.
-The Company is assessing the impact of IFRS 10 on its consolidated financial statements.
+- (i) IFRS 10 Consolidated financial statements ("IFRS 10") was issued by the IASB in May 2011.
+IFRS 10 is a new standard that identifies the concept of control as the determining factor in assessing whether an entity should be included in the consolidated financial statements of the parent company.
+Control is comprised of three elements: power over an investee, exposure to variable returns from an investee; and the ability to use power to affect the reporting entity's returns.
+At January 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's consolidated financial statements. - (ii) IFRS 11 Joint arrangements ("IFRS 11") was issued by the IASB in May 2011.
+IFRS 11 is a new standard which focuses on classifying joint arrangements by their rights and obligations rather than their legal form.
+Entities are classified into two groups: parties having rights to the assets and obligations for the liabilities of an arrangement; and rights to the net assets of an arrangement.
+Entities in the former case account for assets, liabilities, income and expenses in accordance with the arrangement, whereas entities in the latter case account for the arrangement using the equity method.
+At January 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's consolidated financial statements.

-Notes to Consolidated Financial Statements Years Ended December 31, 2012 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended December 31, 2013 and 2012 (Expressed in Canadian Dollars) (Unaudited)